Whipped body butter versus thin lotion — texture comparison

 Why anhydrous matters for dry skin

-Here's the counterintuitive part: water-based lotion is often a worse choice for chronically dry skin than oil-based body butter.
+Here's the counterintuitive part: water-based lotion is often a worse choice for very dry skin than oil-based body butter.
 The reason has to do with how the skin barrier actually works.

-Oil-based body butter creates a flexible, breathable lipid barrier on the skin's surface.
-That barrier reduces transepidermal water loss — meaning your own internal hydration stays where it belongs.
+Oil-based body butter creates a flexible, breathable barrier on the skin’s surface.
+That barrier helps hold in the moisture your skin already has.
 Real moisturization comes not from adding water to the skin from outside (which doesn't work long-term) but from preventing the skin from losing the water it already has.

 Side-by-side comparison